The Evolution Of Job Boards: What’s Next?

 Through intelligent sourcing and indexing of jobs, niche job boards should be able to present candidates with a better candidate experience than they can find anywhere else.
 LinkedIn has compromised its ability to do this by differentiating between the service levels that a free and a paying jobseeker will receive.
 Whilst Indeed is a mass market play that can never know and serve individual niches as well as a specialist team devoted to that particular market.
 Niche job boards can win by providing a more comprehensive range of opportunities – and then matching them to candidates’ search queries more accurately than anyone else.
 Plus complementing this experience with more comprehensive advice on careers in that particular industry.

 This can then be further enhanced on the back end by proposing to advertisers a set of ideal candidate matches for every new vacancy posted.
-With a set of up to date CVs in their databases, job boards arguably have a more complete picture of the active candidate market than LinkedIn has with its more stale database of profiles.
+With a set of up-to-date CVs in their databases, job boards arguably have a more complete picture of the active candidate market than LinkedIn has with its more stale database of profiles.
 Providing recruiters with an ever more refined set of ideal candidates for each vacancy posted is one way that job boards can look to sustain a competitive advantage.

 Alongside these two opportunities to win are a plethora of value-add services that job boards have been bolting on to their offerings.
 From undertaking the shortlisting of candidates to bundling in social media advertising campaigns, those who sell job boards are increasingly adding on ancillary services that would historically have been the preserve of an advertising agency or a recruitment agency.
 Expect to see more of this as the industry looks for ways to remain relevant in the face of heightened competition.
+Job boards also need to evolve with changing times and embrace AI whole heartedly.
+The future is AI!
+It can help candidates understand the job requirements in deep detail and tailor their CV’s and resumes to match the job description.
+AI can help make the entire recruitment process efficient and effective.
+Clients can sieve out the bad matches and use AI to discard the poor fits leading to huge saving of money and resources.
+Artificial intelligence cannot work in isolation – it needs job boards and ATS to thrive.

 If the above has made you pause to think about how your job board will adapt to prosper, do let’s have a call and see how we might help.
 By providing job board owners with cutting edge technologies, we’re helping businesses like yours to secure a brighter future.
-Let’s talk soon on +44 (0)330 055 5850.